joebuschmann/SProxy/README.md

     assert.ok(proxy.method1Called, "Properties of the original object should be accessable through the proxy.");
     assert.ok(proxy.method2Called, "Properties of the original object should be accessable through the proxy.");

-    assert.strictEqual(beforeCount, 2, "The before function should have been invoked.");
+    assert.strictEqual(onEnterCount, 2, "The onEnter function should have been invoked.");
-    assert.strictEqual(afterCount, 2, "The after function should have been invoked.");
+    assert.strictEqual(onExitCount, 2, "The onExit function should have been invoked.");

     assert.strictEqual(proxy.__proto__, obj, "The original object should be the proxy's prototype.");
 ```